-- Domestic life insurance corporations for the privilege of exercising a corporate franchise; - Foreign and alien life insurance corporations doing business, employing capital, owning or leasing property, or maintaining an office in this state; - Any life insurance company whose Certificate of Authority from the Superintendent of Financial Services has expired, or that ceases to transact new business in this state, but has business remaining in force in this state; - Life insurance corporations exempt from federal income tax but that conduct business in New York State; - An unauthorized life insurance corporation that is affiliated with an insurer licensed in New York State and is operating from an office within the state pursuant to New York State Insurance Law sections 1101(b)(5) and 2117(i).
+- Domestic life insurance corporations for the privilege of exercising a corporate franchise. - Foreign and alien life insurance corporations doing business, employing capital, owning or leasing property, or maintaining an office in this state. - Any life insurance company whose Certificate of Authority from the Superintendent of Financial Services has expired, or that ceases to transact new business in this state, but has business remaining in force in this state. - Life insurance corporations exempt from federal income tax but that conduct business in New York State. - An unauthorized life insurance corporation that is affiliated with an insurer licensed in New York State and is operating from an office within the state pursuant to New York State Insurance Law sections 1101(b)(5) and 2117(i).
 See TSB-M-00(1)C, Amended Definition of Insurance Corporation, for additional information.

-As reflected in TSB-A-09(2)C, Service Lloyds Insurance Company, an unauthorized non-life insurance corporation doing business, employing capital, owning or leasing property in New York State in a corporate or organized capacity, or maintaining an office in New York State is subject to a franchise tax under Tax Law, Article 33, section 1501(a).
-The tax is then computed under Article 33 section 1502 which provides that such tax shall be the greatest amount of tax computed on four basis: (1) a tax on allocated entire net income (ENI); (2) a tax on allocated business and investment capital; (3) a tax on a prescribed portion of ENI plus salaries and other compensation of elected or appointed officers and certain stockholders; or (4) a fixed dollar minimum tax of \$250, plus a tax on allocated subsidiary capital.
-An unauthorized non-life insurance corporation is not subject to the premiums tax under Tax Law, Article 33, section 1502-a and must file Form CT-33.
-Additionally, when filing Form CT-33 the unauthorized non-life insurance corporation is not subject to the additional premiums tax under Article 33 section 1510 or the limitations on tax under Article 33 section 1505(a)(1).
+An unauthorized non-life insurance corporation, as well as an unauthorized life insurance corporation, doing business, employing capital, owning or leasing property in New York State in a corporate or organized capacity, or maintaining an office in New York State is subject to a franchise tax under Tax Law, Article 33, section 1501(a).
+The tax is then computed under Article 33 section 1502, which provides that such tax shall be the greatest amount of tax computed on four basis: (1) a tax on allocated entire net income (ENI); (2) a tax on allocated business and investment capital; (3) a tax on a prescribed portion of ENI, plus salaries and other compensation of elected or appointed officers and certain stockholders; or (4) a fixed dollar minimum tax of \$250, plus a tax on allocated subsidiary capital.
+An unauthorized insurance corporation is not subject to the premiums tax under Tax Law, Article 33, section 1502-a and must file Form CT-33.
+Additionally, when filing Form CT-33 the unauthorized insurance corporation is not subject to the additional premiums tax under Article 33 section 1510 or the limitations on tax under Article 33 section 1505.
+For more information, see TSB-A-09(2)C, Service Lloyds Insurance Company, and TSB-M-12(4)C, Filing Requirements and the Calculation of Tax for Unauthorized Insurance Corporations.